UNCSRP/Data-Analysis-Training-Modules/02-Chapter2.md

 ```

-Because these results are listed in the exact same order as the inputted dataframe, we can simply bind these assignments to the dat.x dataframe using cbind
+Because these results are listed in the exact same order as the inputted dataframe, we can simply bind these assignments to the dat.x dataframe using cbind().

 ```r
 dat_wclusters <- as.data.frame(cbind(dat.x,clusters$cluster))